Modeling the wall-slip in large eddy simulations with immersed boundaries: Volume-filtered turbulent channel flow: a priori

 With filter sizes $\delta_f^+\geq 50$, it is clear that the no-slip condition is no longer valid for the volume-filtered velocity.
 To further clarify this point, we report the effect of varying filter size on the mean slip and root-mean-square (RMS) slip fluctuations in figure \ref{fig:u_slip}.
 Note that we only report the mean streamwise slip since we found the mean spanwise and wall normal slip to be negligible.
 At $\delta_f^+=50$, the wall-scaled steamwise slip velocity is $\langle u_\mathrm{slip}\rangle/u_{\tau}=6.93$.
 Increasing the filter size to $\delta_f^+=300$ increases the wall-scaled streamwise slip to $\langle u_\mathrm{slip}\rangle/u_{\tau}=13.5$.
 We also note that the streamwise slip shows a logarithmic trend with increasing $\delta_f^+$, as points in the logarithmic layer contribute greatly to the slip velocity at those larger filter sizes.
 Although much smaller than the mean, the streamwise slip fluctuations may be considered significant since $u'_{\mathrm{slip,rms}}/u_\tau\approx1.5$ for all filter sizes.
 However, wall-normal and spanwise slip fluctuations are negligibly small since $v'_{\mathrm{slip,rms}}/u_\tau\approx0.02$ and $w'_{\mathrm{slip,rms}}/u_\tau\approx 0.3$, respectively.
 Slip fluctuations appear to plateau for $\delta_f^+\geq 100$, which indicates that these fluctuations may be caused by flow structures much larger than the filter sizes we considered.

-Far from being uniform or random, the slip velocity represents an imprint of the flow structures on the wall.
+Far from being uniform or random, the slip velocity represents an imprint of the flow structures on the wall for relatively small filter sizes.
+At large filter sizes, most of the near-wall structures are filtered out, and the slip velocity field is representative of outer layer flow structures.
 We illustrate this in figure \ref{fig:u_slip_contour} where we show instantaneous snapshots of slip velocity at $\delta_f^+=50$ and $300$ in a region of size $5000\times 2500$ in wall units.
 Clearly, the slip velocity field at $\delta_f^+=50$ is dominated by fine scale structures whereas the slip velocity field at $\delta_f^+=300$ displays only large scale structures.
 At $\delta_f^+=50$, the slip velocity field contains fine-scale structures that resemble high and low speed streaks characteristic of near-wall turbulence.
 In contrast, the slip velocity field at $\delta_f^+=300$ displays higher-speed large scale structures that represent the imprint of outer layer flow structures on the wall.
 The non-uniformities in this case are much lower than at $\delta_f^+=50$.

 Figure \ref{fig:rms_fluctuations} shows the RMS velocity fluctuations from DNS and volume-filtered fields.
 With increasing filter size, the RMS fluctuations in all three directions decrease since volume-filtering suppresses fluctuations that occur at length scales smaller than the filter size.
 The volume-filtered RMS profiles show the closest agreement with unfiltered profiles near the centerline.
 That is because fluctuations near the centerline are generated by large scale motions that are little affected by filtering at $\delta_f^+\leq 300$.
 The discrepancy between filtered and unfiltered RMS profiles is greatest close to the wall.
 In this region, near-wall fluctuations occur at smaller length scales.
 Filtering with $\delta_f^+=50$ up to 300 removes a growing proportion of these fluctuations, which leads to lower RMS values.
-All filtered profiles have non-zero values at the wall and decrease smoothly to zero $\delta_f/2$ into the wall as volume under the filter no longer contains fluid.
+All filtered profiles have non-zero values at the wall and decrease smoothly to zero at $\delta_f/2$ into the wall as volume under the filter no longer contains fluid.